Best Christian Podcasts and Books on Grief and Loss

 It is this book that allowed my broken heart to see the difference between “moving on” and “moving forward”.

 I came across The Hard Good while listening to Lisa Whittle’s podcast, Jesus Over Everything.
 My heart had started to feel more and more distant from Christ and the emotional rollercoaster was all-consuming.

-I felt like this book was truly a gift in a time when it felt like the walls were closing in, grief was taking over, yet I wanted so badly to find my way to a better place.
+I felt like this book was truly a gift at a time when it felt like the walls were closing in, and grief was taking over, yet I wanted so badly to find my way to a better place.

 Her words provided a voice to the hardest places and gave me a new perspective on how to do the hard-good work to try to move forward.